-Michal, how would you describe the difference between male and female modeling in terms of job opportunities?
+Michal, how would you describe the difference between male and female modelling in terms of job opportunities?

 It’s very simple.
 Women will always be more ‘in demand’ than men, women’s fashion is far ahead of men’s.
 Certainly, a much tougher competition comes with this phenomenon, too.
 I do not think that being a model is an easy life.
-You have to sacrifice a lot to get on top modeling level.
+You have to sacrifice a lot to get on the

-You have achieved a lot in modeling already and I am sure much more is on the way, however, what have you sacrificed in order to get where you are at the moment?
+You have achieved a lot in modelling already and I am sure much more is on the way, however, what have you sacrificed in order to get where you are at the moment?

 It is definitely the same as in every other job, the most important is perseverance and precision.
 Do not be waiting that something will happen just because the world wants you to be a model.
 If you really want something then learn, improve and be the best!
 Success will follow.

-A lot of guys have a perfect fitness body and charm, but they can not get into modeling – what do you consider to be the most common illusion of male modeling?
+A lot of guys have a perfect fitness body and charm, but they can not get into modelling – what do you consider to be the most common illusion of male modelling?

 Just like I mentioned above, it’s not just about a perfect figure (although it’s a significant part of it since models with great fitness figures do swimsuit and underwear campaigns, however, those with slim and ‘no muscles’ bodies are in Top Fashion too), but how much you want to achieve, what you can sacrifice and how long can you ‘survive’ in this super busy business whilst doing everything on maximum!